Get help today 888-341-7785 or sign up for 24/7 text support.

 Unexpected Help in the Form of Shame

 One of the worst things about getting drunk is waking up the next morning with no memory of the night’s events.
-Instead, other people are forced to fill in the blanks and explain how hours of non-stop “brutal honesty” has likely damaged a few friendships beyond repair.
+Instead, other people are forced to fill in the blanks and explain how hours of non-stop “brutal honesty” have likely damaged a few friendships beyond repair.
 Like it or not, people are held accountable for what they say…drunk or sober.

 Though it’s hard to see, there is a silver lining in this scenario.
 For many alcohol-dependent people, an old-fashioned public meltdown is enough to create a “rock bottom.”
 The resulting humiliation can provide an extra push, encouraging people who need it to ask for help and seek professional alcohol treatment.